Culture

 The foldable Sensu was invented in Japan, unlike the Uchiwa, which was introduced from China.
 In the Nara period (710-794), the wooden Sensu was born, and by the beginning of the Heian period (794-1185), Sensu made of paper and silk were presented to the courts of China and Korea.

-Initially, the paper of the Sensu was only the front, but in the Ming dynasty in China, Sensu with paper on the back as well was invented, and it was introduced to Japan from China in the Muromachi period.
-Sensu shops and merchants also appeared in the city, and the Sensu spread among the common people.
+Initially, the paper of the Sensu was only on the front.
+Still, in the Ming dynasty in China, the Sensu with paper on the back was also invented, and it was introduced to Japan from China in the Muromachi period.
+Sensu shops and merchants also appeared in the city, spreading the Sensu among the ordinary people.
 It became even more popular in the Edo period.
-It is said that painters of all style of art worked hard to create a picture of Sensu.
+It is said that painters of all styles of art worked hard to create a picture of Sensu.

 The Sensu was thought to have the power to exorcise evil spirits because it would cause wind.
 It is also considered to be a good omen, and the custom of handing it out as a souvenir of seasonal greetings and events is still in place today.